Mooncoin (MOON) Price Down 2.6% Over Last Week

-Mooncoin (CURRENCY:MOON) traded down 2.3% against the dollar during the 1-day period ending at 21:00 PM Eastern on August 19th.
-In the last week, Mooncoin has traded down 2.6% against the dollar.
-Mooncoin has a total market capitalization of $6.77 million and approximately $140.00 worth of Mooncoin was traded on exchanges in the last day.
-One Mooncoin coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Mooncoin (CURRENCY:MOON) traded down 2.3% against the U.S. dollar during the 1 day period ending at 23:00 PM Eastern on August 24th.
+In the last week, Mooncoin has traded down 2.6% against the U.S. dollar.
+Mooncoin has a total market cap of $6.77 million and approximately $140.00 worth of Mooncoin was traded on exchanges in the last 24 hours.
+One Mooncoin coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.

 - Hellenic Coin (HNC) traded up 3.8% against the dollar and now trades at $3.68 or 0.00010892 BTC.